Meryl Streep Wants You To Know She Really Does Like Football After All

 Some people were agitated that Streep seemingly failed to realize the vast amount of athletes in both sports that come from diverse and foreign populations.
 Others felt Meryl was alienating her fan base by suggesting if you enjoyed either sport you were an uneducated imbecile.
 Donald Trump called Streep “overrated” for her remarks.

 Perhaps The Daily Show host Trevor Noah was the one who summed it up the best when he explained why Meryl’s comments on football and MMA were so unnecessary.
-According to the Washington Post, the Monday following the Golden Globes, Noah had this to say about Meryl’s comments:
+According to the Washington Post, the Monday following the Golden Globes, Noah had this to say about Meryl’s comments.

 “I understand what Meryl Streep was trying to do, and I don’t know if I could have done better, but here’s the thing I feel like we could all learn as people.
 You don’t have to make your point by [dumping] on someone else’s thing, because a lot of people love football and the arts.
 I know yesterday I was watching the football with friends and then I went on to watch the Golden Globes.”

 And that was just it.
-That one segment of Meryl’s Golden Globe speech made it seem as though we had to be divided into one category or the other, and clearly only those who like the arts are the intelligent ones.
+That one segment of Meryl’s Golden Globe speech made it seem as though we had to be divided into one category or the other, and clearly, only those who like the arts are the intelligent ones.
 But last night, Meryl Streep set the record straight.

 While speaking at the Human Rights Campaign 2017 Greater New York Gala, Meryl took a moment to clarify her Golden Globes remarks.